peter-power-594/WordpressMarkupMarkdown/readme.txt

 The beta interface is based on SummerNote, a jQuery WYSIWYG Engine.
 It's a custom version so you can get a live rendering when typing your content or adding medias.
 It's working quiet well actually but if something's wrong, you may have to edit directly the code from the builder or from the database so for the production environment I would advise to stick with the default options with EasyMDE.
 To find you more check my article here: https://red.phutu.red/blog/wordpress-plugins/dynamic-input-method-markdown/

 == Changelog ==

+= 2.6.0 =

+Improvement:
+- Adding option to make the default EasyMDE toolbar sticky

 = 2.5.1 =